coreruleset/coreruleset/CONTRIBUTING.md

 * Matches that cause false positives are limited to use score notice and warning
 * False positive rates increased (even on single string)
 * False negatives should not happen here
-* Check everything against RFC and white listed values for most popular elements
+* Check everything against RFC and allow listed values for most popular elements

 ## ID Numbering Scheme